TheJacksonLaboratory/singularity-workshop/learners/setup.md

 - The *C. elegans* proteome

-- Human proteins transcribed and translated from chromome 1.
+- Human proteins transcribed and translated from chromosome 1.

 ### OS systems for attendees